spatha0011/spatha_vsd-hdp/Day19/README.md

 ### 6. Run openlane flow synthesis with newly inserted custom inverter cell

-Commands to invoke the OpenLANE flow include new lef and perform synthesis
+Commands to invoke the OpenLANE flow include new lef and perform synthesis:

 ```shell
 # Change directory to openlane flow directory